 In honor of America’s Vietnam Veterans, the Collings Foundation has developed the “Vietnam Memorial Flight” of the McDonnell F-4D Phantom II, Douglas TA-4J Skyhawk, Bell UH-1E Huey and F-100F Super Sabre.
 The F-4D Phantom II is the only civilian operated example of the type and has appeared at major US air shows since 1999 in the markings of the aircraft flown by Gen. Robin Olds in Vietnam.
 In 2005 the F-4 was joined by the Douglas TA-4J Skyhawk that has been painted to represent the markings of H&MS-11 “The Playboys”, a distinguished all-volunteer fast forward air control group operated out of DaNang by USMC MAG-11.
 The UH-1E Huey, one of the most recognizable symbols of the Vietnam War, operates in the markings it carried while flown in combat by Captain Steven Pless, CMDH, with USMC VMO-6.
 This combat distinction is rare as many Hueys never returned from the war, much less surviving in the years since.
 The F-100F Super Sabre is the newest addition to the Vietnam Memorial Flight.
 This F-100F is painted in the markings of Medal of Honor recipient Bud Day’s favorite MISTY jet.
 In April 2012, a Douglas A-1E Skyraider has joined the foundation’s collection and will be flying in honor of our Vietnam Veterans.
 In addition to attending air shows and living history events, we offer unique “flight experience and training” programs in the jets and helicopter.

 The Foundation also sponsors on and off-site educational/restoration workshops.
-In Houston, TX, with the CF West group of volunteers based at Ellington Field, the S2F Tracker and T-33 Shooting Star are undergoing both restoration and on-going maintenance.
+In Houston, TX, with the CF West group of volunteers based at Ellington Field help with operations and on-going restoration and maintenance.
 The F-4D Phantom, TA-4J Skyhawk, F-100 Super Sabre and UH-IE Huey are also maintained there.
-The New Smyrna Beach, Florida location is responsible for the award-winning restoration of the F4U-5NL Corsair, as well as the annual and continued maintenance of the B-17, B-24, and B-25.
+The New Smyrna Beach, Florida location is responsible for the award-winning restoration of the F4U-5NL Corsair and A-36, as well as the annual and continued maintenance of the B-17, B-24, and B-25.
 Automobiles, tanks and other equipment are maintained at the Foundation headquarters.
 These workshops provide the Foundation with valuable services and expertise, and the volunteers and veterans provide countless hours of labor – and enthusiasm.

 Over the past thirty years the Foundation has undertaken and completed more restoration projects than many of the major aviation museums in the United States such as the Smithsonian’s National Air and Space Museum (NASM) or the United States Air Force Museum.
 The importance of volunteers who support the Foundation’s efforts by hosting the aircraft in their towns, maintaining and restoring the planes, educating the American public about the heritage the planes represent, and financially supporting the Foundation’s efforts is invaluable.
 The Foundation’s efforts have caught the attention of people of all ages and backgrounds (the youngest volunteer started at age 12).
 The Foundation also relies upon the volunteer services from professional pilots, mechanics, experts, education experts and people of all walks of life.
 We encourage you to become a Participating Member.
 For more information click here